conan-io/docs/getting_started.rst

 Searching Packages
 ------------------

-The installed packages from the remote repository are configured by default in the Conan client in the "conan-center" located in Bintray.
-To search for existing packages run:
+The remote repository where packages are installed from is configured by default in Conan.
+It is called Conan Center (configured as
+:command:`conan-center` remote) and it is located in Bintray_.

+You can search packages in Conan Center using this command:

 .. code-block:: bash

-    $ conan search "zlib*" -r=conan-center
+    $ conan search "*" --remote=conan-center
+    Existing package recipes:

+    Assimp/4.1.0@jacmoe/stable
+    CLI11/1.6.1@cliutils/stable
+    CTRE/2.1@ctre/stable
+    Catch/1.12.1@bincrafters/stable
+    Expat/2.2.5@pix4d/stable
+    FakeIt/2.0.5@gasuketsu/stable
+    IlmBase/2.2.0@Mikayex/stable
+    IrrXML/1.2@conan/stable
+    OpenSSL/1.0.2@conan/stable
+    ...

 There are additional community repositories that can be configured and used.
-For more information, see :ref:`remotes`.
+See :ref:`Bintray Repositories <bintray_repositories>` for more information.

 .. _getting_started_other_configurations: